 Epi-retinal membrane (ERM) or macular pucker is a cellophane-like membrane that forms over the macula.
 It is typically a slow-progressing problem that affects the central vision by causing blur and distortion.
 As it progresses, the traction of the membrane on the macula may cause swelling.
 ERM is seen most often in people more than 75 years of age.
-It usually occurs for unknown reasons, but may be associated with certain eye problems such as diabetic retinopathy, posterior vitreous detachment, retinal detachment, trauma, and many others.
+It usually occurs for unknown reasons, but may be associated with certain eye problems such as:

-Macular pucker usually occurs following separation of the vitreous from the surface of the retina (posterior vitreous detachment).
+What is macular pucker in the eye?
+Macular puckering usually occurs following the separation of the vitreous from the surface of the retina (posterior vitreous detachment).
 Macular pucker can also occur following retinal tear or detachment, trauma, various eye inflammatory diseases, or as an isolated finding (idiopathic).
 It is not usually associated with medical conditions outside the eye.

 This thin layer of scar tissue is known as a macular pucker.
 Macular pucker is known by a variety of names, including epiretinal membrane, surface wrinkling retinopathy, cellophane retinopathy, and internal limiting membrane disease.
 All of these names relate to the fact that there is a layer of thin scar tissue on the surface of the macula which resulting in mechanical wrinkling and distortion of the retina.